Links and directories copied by Amazon DataSync - Amazon DataSync

 Links and directories copied by Amazon DataSync

-Amazon DataSync handles copied hard links, symbolic links, and directories differently depending on the storage locations involved in your transfer.
+Amazon DataSync handles hard links, symbolic links, and directories differently depending on the storage locations involved in your transfer.

 Here's how DataSync handles hard links in some common transfer scenarios:

-• When copying between an SMB file server, FSx for Windows File Server, and FSx for ONTAP (using SMB), hard links aren't supported.
+• When transferring between an SMB file server, FSx for Windows File Server, and FSx for ONTAP (using SMB), hard links aren't supported.
 If DataSync encounters hard links in these situations, the transfer task completes with an error.
 To learn more, check your CloudWatch logs.

 Here's how DataSync handles symbolic links in some common transfer scenarios:

-• When copying to Amazon S3, the link target path is stored in the Amazon S3 object.
+• When transferring to Amazon S3, the link target path is stored in the Amazon S3 object.
 The link is correctly restored when transferred to an NFS file server, FSx for Lustre, FSx for OpenZFS, FSx for ONTAP, or Amazon EFS file system.

 Directories